RoverIsADog/gradetracklite/server/README.md

 ### Response

 The server verifies the JWT token and checks if the semester exists and belongs to the user.
-Then, it delete the given semester, along with all of its courses (deleting a course also deletes its associated categories and grade items).
+Then, it deletes the given semester, along with all of its courses (deleting a course also deletes its associated categories and grade items).
 It then sends a response with the following content:

 - error
 - message